Diving liveaboard in Thailand and Myanmar

 Picture

-Of course, we welcome non-divers on all cruises and offer them a 20% discount.
+We welcome non-divers on all cruises and even offer them a nice discount (for direct bookings only, contact us for the details).
 Cruising the Thai Islands and in the Mergui Archipelago is a magical experience that anyone can appreciate.
 There are untouched islands with wild sandy beaches, clear water with great marine life and plenty of good snorkeling opportunities, you can relax with a good book, go swimming or use our Kayak to explore the islands around the boat.
 However our cruises are usually designed for divers, so do not expect too many island visits or activities.

 Non divers cruises can be arranged for groups chartering the boat, we can then organize kayak expedition in the mangrove forest, visits of a waterfall on a deserted island, animal and bird watching and much more...